Gravity East Team reserves the right to make rule changes as we get feedback prior to the first event

-Do I need a USA Cycling Race license to compete or win a Championship?
+Do I need a USA Cycling race license to compete?

-Yes you will need a USAC annual license to qualify for the finals and take a championship title, also One Day licenses do not receive points toward overall, you must be an USA Cycling annual license holder.
-Licenses can be purchased on-site for Cat 2 and Cat 3 ONLY; online access to www.usacycling.org will be provided.
+Yes you will need an active USAC license.
+An annual license is required for Pro or Cat1.
+A One Day license can be used for Cat 2 or Cat 3.
+However, you will need a USAC annual license to qualify for USAC points and USAC National Championships.
+One Day licenses do not receive USAC accumulated points toward national rankings.
+Licenses can be purchased on-site for One Day, Cat 2 and Cat 3 ONLY; online access to usacycling.org will be provided.

-Cat 1 and Pro licenses must receive an upgrade to these classes, these classes must be licensed and the license cannot be purchased on site at the venues, only from USA Cycling via a request for an upgrade to USA Cycling, here is a link to their site: www.usacycling.org
+Cat 1 and Pro licenses must have a USAC approved upgrade to these classes, these classes must be licensed and the license cannot be purchased on site at the venues, only from USA Cycling via a request for an upgrade to USA Cycling.

 How many races are counted in the overall points?